-For us to best understand this narrative, we have to spend a moment to contextualize and couch it into the Canaanite myth and Jewish understand about a God who overcomes waves of death.
+For us to best understand this narrative, we have to spend a moment to contextualize and couch it into the Canaanite myth and Jewish understanding about a God who overcomes waves of death.
 Jesus walking on water and calming it not only demonstrates His authority, but it only demonstrates how He is greater than the Prophet Moses.
 Moses wrought God’s delivery of the Israelites out of Egypt by parting and closing the waters, but he needed a staff and some assistance from others to do so.
 In contrast, Jesus walks on the water, not through it; His mere presence in the boat causes the waters to calm; and, according to Matthew, He can command others to walk on water as well.
 Here are some of the Old Testament verses to consider:

 “The waters saw you, God; the waters saw you and lashed about, even the deeps of the sea trembled.
 The clouds poured down their rains; the thunderheads rumbled; your arrows flashed back and forth.
 The thunder of your chariot wheels resounded; your lightning lit up the world; the earth trembled and quaked.
 Through the sea was your way; your path, through the mighty waters, though your footsteps were unseen.”

 “He alone stretches out the heavens and treads upon the back of the sea.”

 “Thus says the LORD, who opens a way in the sea, a path in the mighty waters.”